All Black goes to psychologists to overcome red card issue

 "There was a lot of technical as well, doing some coaching stuff with Tamati.
 Those things have helped build my confidence back up.

-The Crusaders will be expected to score a big victory on home soil against the battling Fijian side.
+The Crusaders will be expected to score a big victory on home soil against the battling Fijian side, despite resting Richie Mo'unga, Pablo Matera and Will Jordan.

-Barrett said the Drua had shown promise though, almost beating the Highlanders and pushing other good teams for an hour or so.
+Barrett said the Drua had shown promise though, almost beating the Highlanders and pushing other good teams for an hour.

-The Crusaders were trying to ignore the bonus point factor as they seek home advantage in the top eight finals.
+The Crusaders are trying to ignore the bonus point factor as they seek home advantage in the top-eight finals, sitting third on 43 points, behind the Brumbies on a tiebreaker and seven points behind the Blues.
+They should be assured of a top-three spot however, with the fourth-place Chiefs seven points in arrears.

-"Since having the crowds back you have the energy of home support and that will make all the difference come finals," he said.
+"Since having the crowds back you have the energy of home support and that will make all the difference come finals," Barrett said.

 "First and foremost we've got to focus on the win."